jenkinsci/helm-charts/charts/jenkins/README.md

 kubectl logs -f ${RESTORE_CONTAINER};
 ```

-  - Watch the logs until the job is done
+Watch the logs until the job is done.
+This usually takes a few minutes.

+##### 5. Verify that Jenkins was restored from GCS Backup

-8. Login to Jenkins, then click on `Manage Jenkins-> Reload Configuration from Disk`, then press `OK`.
+Login to Jenkins, then click on `Manage Jenkins-> Reload Configuration from Disk`, then press `OK`.

-Jenkins is now going to reload the backed up content from the disk and restart.
+Jenkins is now going to reload the backup content from disk and restart.
 Now, if you performed this on a new Jenkins installation, you will **not be able to login** using the password for the new installation of Jenkins.

 Because we are restoring from the backup of a previous installation, we need to login using the password for the old Jenkins installation.